danilocgsilva/3dgarden/sphere_of_cubes.md

 * the final 500 ones: 16.118 milliseconds

 Linux shows some better stabillity and speed over tests.
 The difference are about 20% better for the first 500 cubes, but things becomes more dramatic as the amount of objects grows, reaching almost 50% of performance improvement when that are much objects in the scene.

+## Obj Generator

+Today, a 10.000 cubes is not a heavyweight stuff to deal, but creating it on Blender, strangely, is.
+An 3d object with those 10.000 cubes also a breeze to deal with import and exporting operations.

+The .obj file format is an old known feature, but recently I discovered that its content is completely open.
+You can open an .obj file in a text editor and see meaningful information.
+So will be a lightweight operation programmatically creating an .obj file with 10.000 cubes through some mean outside Blender?

+Here comes the the `obj_cube_generator/CubeCodeGenerator.py` script.
+Its intent is to create a content of a file chunk representing a cube of an .obj file.

+That are some stuffs in `obj_cube_generator/examples` demonstrating the `CubeCodeGenerator.py` usage, looking for the 10.000 cubes generation.
+You can check how those files works in the [folder README.md](obj_cube_generator/examples/README.md)